KBeans

 Document KBeans¶

-KBean classes, methods, and attributes can be annotated with the @JkDoc
+KBean classes, methods, and attributes can include the @JkDoc

 annotation to provide self-documentation.

-The text provided in these annotations is displayed when running the command:
+The text from these annotations is displayed when running the command:

 jeka <kbeanName>: --doc